 “I'm not a good talker,” he says, his voice suddenly low and secretive.“If I carry something around with me without talking about it I'll turn it into something else.”

 In my youth they yelled from the pulpits: Be true even when you are alone and think God is not watching.
-The tick tock of life can be claimed, enjoyed, not out of fear bellowed from pulpits but love.
+The tick tock of life can be claimed, enjoyed, with little use for fear.

 “I'm autistic.”
-I whisper, to B___, as I enter our basic, blue and white, concrete latrine, and lean against my arms, my hands against the edges of the sink.
+I whisper, to B___, as we enter our basic, blue and white, concrete latrine, and I lean against my arms, my hands against the edges of the sink.
 I hear my echo from the shower area.
 “I will still pace,” I mutter.

 At the same time, he says: “I admitted to it.”
 Said lowly, soberly as we hide in the upstairs concrete bathroom, in the mid-morning waiting for his probation officer to come pick him up.